kenatiod/MUT/Understanding Machine Understanding.md

 Anh felt curious about the approach and said, "That could be true.
 It's a challenge, but one that we can't afford to shy away from if we want the MUTT to truly push the boundaries of AI evaluation.
 Designing these tests will be tricky, but I have a feeling the payoff will be more than worth it."

-Bassam concluded, "Well then, let's roll up our sleeves and figure out how to put CASPAR's intentional forgetting faculties through their paces.
-This is uncharted territory, but that's what makes it so exciting.
-We have a chance to break new ground here."

 ![ Insert Fig. 5.1.12.2 -- Digital art of a humanoid robot with an open panel in its head.
 The robot is reaching inside its own head and surgically removing glowing numbers, representing the intentional extraction of specific data.
 The robot has a pensive, focused expression.
 In the background, complex equations and diagrams related to AI cognition are displayed on screens.](https://github.com/kenatiod/MUT/blob/main/Fig-5-1-12-2.png)